0chain/zwalletcli/README.md

 ```

 ### Bridge Commands
+Bridge Protocol is used to exchange tokens between Züs Network and Ethereum Network tokens.

 #### Import Account - `bridge-import-account`
 Import account to local key storage using mnemonic, protected with password